BACK TO INDEX

 Conference articles

 1. S. Bruno, M.A.
 Al-Radhawi, E.D.
 Sontag, and D. Del Vecchio.
 Stochastic analysis of genetic feedback controllers to reprogram a pluripotency gene regulatory network.
 In Proc.
 2019 Automatic Control Conference, pages 5089-5096, 2019.
-[PDF] Keyword(s): multistability, biochemical networks, systems biology, stochastic systems, cell differentiation, multistationarity, chemical master equations.
+[PDF] Keyword(s): multistability, reaction networks, systems biology, stochastic systems, cell differentiation, multistationarity, chemical master equations.

 Abstract: